haskellfoundation/hs-opt-handbook.github.io/src/Measurement_Observation/Binary_Profiling/linux_perf.rst

 benchmark programs that show the largest signal: ``primes`` which shows ``TNTC`` performing 55% faster than ``NO-TNTC``, and ``awards`` which shows ``NO-TNTC`` performing 7% faster than ``TNTC``.
-We'll focus on ``awards`` because we want to understand why exactly |TNTC| is degrades for this exact program.
+We'll focus on ``awards`` because we want to understand why exactly |TNTC| degrades for this exact program.

 Awards
 ------